Tropical Airways Flight 1301: Investigation

-The flight was neither equipped with a CVR nor a FDR and therefore the investigation relied on the wreckage of the aircraft and the air traffic controller recording.
+The flight was not equipped with a Cockpit Voice Recorder nor a Flight Data Recorder, therefore the investigation relied on the wreckage of the aircraft and the air traffic controller recording.

 A number of components were extracted from the wreckage for analysis.
 The propellers were examined by a delegation sent by the manufacturer Avia Hamilton and the Czech Civil Aviation.
-Investigators revealed that these propellers were still rotating with a high number of revolutions at impact and none of them were in the feathered position after impact.
+Investigators revealed that these propellers were still rotating at high revolutions at impact and none of them were in the feathered position after impact.
 The position of the flaps was also analyzed.
 Investigative commission stated that the flaps were in "full down" 42° position.

-The controller stated that after the crew reported the problem on the cargo door and conducted a turn to the airport, the pilot seemed to have the aircraft under control.
+The controller stated that after the crew reported the problem with the cargo door and started a turn toward the airport, the pilot seemed to have the aircraft under control.
 The controller stated that the plane could have made it to the airport.
-However, the altitude of the aircraft was much lower than a normal approach altitude.
+However, the altitude was much lower than normal.

-The Let L-410 manufacturer's test pilot's report mentions the following: "In a flight configuration (right turn at low altitude) where the weight was either excessive or at the maximum limit, the flaps extended to maximum (42° full down); this situation could significantly reduce the speed of the aircraft.
-During the turn, the rudder could be in an uncoordinated position and the engines generate an asymmetric thrust."
+The Let L-410 manufacturer's test pilot's report mentions the following: "In a flight configuration (right turn at low altitude) where the weight was either excessive or at the maximum limit, the flaps extended to maximum (42° full down); could significantly reduce the speed of the aircraft.
+During the turn, the rudder could be in an uncoordinated position and the engines generate asymmetric thrust."
 The combination of these factors could critically increase the drag caused the plane to enter a stall condition.
 In the examination of the carcass of the engines, there is no evidence that a fire broke out before impact.

-Investigative team could not determine the total weight of Flight 1301 since there was no documents about the weight of the aircraft and the cargo.
+Investigative team could not determine the total weight of Flight 1301 since there was no documentation on the weight of the aircraft and cargo.